GioCastiglioni/CropCon/README.md

 ### Acknowledgment

-This repository builds upon the [PANGAEA Benchmark Repository](https://github.com/VMarsocci/pangaea-bench) by Marsocci, V. et al., incorporating substantial modifications and enhancements.
+This repository builds upon the [PANGAEA Benchmark Repository](https://github.com/VMarsocci/pangaea-bench) by Marsocci, V. et al., incorporating substantial modifications.
 We gratefully acknowledge the foundational contributions of their work, which provided a solid starting point for our development.